lclem/lia/src/part1/Semantics.lagda.md

 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some equivalences require to computation at all:
+Some equivalences require no computation at all:

 ```
 ¬¬⊤⟺⊤ : ¬ ¬ ⊤ ⟺ ⊤